jaredtking/heartbeat/README.md

 Heartbeat facilitates monitoring of metrics and generates alerts based on a flexible set of rules.
 Metrics are received over ordinary HTTP requests to the API and can be anything (pulse, string, number).

 One needs not think of systems as strictly software running on servers.
-A system may be something in the physical world like a business.
+A system may be something in the physical world, like a business.
 If it generates data then it can be monitored by Heartbeat.
 Please see the use cases for examples of how Heartbeat may be used.

 ## Goals